Story

 • Stalking/Sexual Assault — 80s media often treats behaviors such as spying on people, sexual assault through deception, or sexually harassing behavior as charming and romantic.
 This is not the case in Hawkins.
 There will not be any sexual assault or abuse in this game.

 • Child Abuse & Harm to Children — We can’t say that no children will be harmed in this LARP, after all, middle schoolers running around after monsters may run into trouble.
 Do keep this in mind.
-There may be harm to children in both backstories and plot, including from monsters or from parents.
+There may be harm to or the death of children in both backstories and plot, including from monsters or from parents.